artoonie/rcvformats/README.md

 ## Validation
 The following schemas can be validated.
 Currently, validation does not guarantee they can be imported: the validators make no sanity checks to ensure the math works out, or that there are no typos in candidate names.
 Rather, they only validate the structure.

-1. The Universal RCV Tabulator Format
+1. The Universal RCV Tabulator format
+1. The Opavote format

 You can run the validation and examine errors via:
 ```python